 Removing Humidity with a Heat Pump

-Heat pumps are a great option to both heat and cool your home, saving you money on energy costs.
-They work especially well in areas with mild winters like the triangle.
+Heat pumps are a great option for heating and cooling your home, saving you money on energy costs.
+They work especially well in areas with mild winters like the Triangle.
 Heat pumps function differently than furnaces or air conditioners, so understanding how this could impact your comfort and indoor air quality is key to making a good decision.
-At Air Experts, we get a lot of questions from homeowners who are curious about making the switch to this highly efficient heating and cooling method.
-We recently received this question about heat pumps from a couple in Wake Forest:

 Dear Air Experts,

-Unfortunately, it’s time to replace both our furnace and our air conditioner.
+“Unfortunately, it’s time to replace both our furnace and our air conditioner.
 We’re considering switching to a heat pump to save money on heating and cooling.
 However, we read that heat pumps don’t work the same way as furnaces and air conditioners do.
 I know that both of these systems remove humidity from the air.
 It’s pretty humid in North Carolina.
-Will a heat pump be able to do this?
+Will a heat pump be able to do this?”

 – Ben & Jill, Wake Forest